 - Spoon dough, evenly spaced and not touching, onto parchment paper lined baking sheet.
 I prefer smaller cookies so I use a small scoop but it's all a matter of preference.

 - Bake at 375 for 7-10 minutes.
-I recommend starting with 7 minutes on your first batch, check for doneness (keeping in mind they'll firm up a bit more after baking), and then use the extra time if you need it.
+If using a 1-inch cookie scoop for smaller cookers, I recommend starting with 7 minutes on your first batch, check for doneness (keeping in mind they'll firm up a bit more after baking), and then use the extra time if you need it.
+If using a 1½-inch cookie scoop or larger, start with 9 minutes on your first batch.
+You can always add an extra minute or two as needed.
 Place cookies on a wire rack to cool.

 Those do look perfect!
 Yes crunchy and gooey make the best cookies.